Embracing Differences

 Food is culture.
 It is much more than simply what is on our plates and where we derive the energy to fuel our bodies.
 The daily act of eating is as much about family, community and human relationships.
 And because absolutely everyone has to eat, food is probably the most universally shared cultural experience that we have.

 In this workshop, participants will reflect on their own food preferences and memories as they make chocolate from scratch.
 They will harvest the cocoa pods, roast the beans, grind them, winnow and complete an 8 step process to create delicious mouth-watering chocolate.
-Using cutting-edge technology, they will temper and mold their own chocolate creations while exploring the kosher diet and Jewish foods rich with symbolism and stories.
+Using cutting-edge technology, They will temper and mold their own chocolate creations while exploring traditional Jewish foods steeped in symbolism and meaningful stories.

 Students can begin growing into informed eaters at a young age.
 Informed eaters make better choices for their taste buds, health, community, and environment.
 The Bean to Bar workshop will have your students licking their fingers as they discover how food can connect us with the world around us.